-Ethnic Trends in Hutt Valley DHB and New Zealand
+Ethnic Trends in Northland and New Zealand

 In New Zealand during 1996-2007, waiting list admissions for grommets were consistently higher for Pacific, Māori and European > Asian / Indian children, while acute / arranged admissions for otitis media were generally higher for Māori and Pacific > European > Asian children (Figure 51).
-In Hutt Valley DHB, admissions for grommets were also higher for Māori and Pacific > European > Asian children, while ethnic differences in acute / arranged admission for otitis media were much less marked (Figure 52).
+In Northland during this period, acute arranged admissions for otitis media and waiting list admissions for grommets were both higher for Māori than for European children (Figure 52).

-In Hutt Valley DHB during 2003-2007, waiting list admissions for the insertion of grommets were lowest during January, June, July and September.
-Small numbers meant seasonal variations in acute / arranged admissions for otitis media were difficult to interpret (Figure 53).
+In Northland during 2003-2007, waiting list admissions for the insertion of grommets were lowest in December, January and May, while acute / arranged admissions for otitis media were lowest during November-January (Figure 53).

 Hearing Screening: In New Zealand during 1993-2006 there was a gradual decline in audiometry failure rates at school entry, with overall rates falling from 9.7% in 1993, to 6.6% in 2006.
-In the Hutt / Capital and Coast Region, while there were large year to year fluctuations, audiometry failure rates were lower than the New Zealand average during the past 6 years.
-Despite the declines occurring nationally, large ethnic disparities remained, with audiometry failure rates being persistently higher for Pacific and Māori children.
+In Northland, while audiometry failure rates also declined, they were higher than the New Zealand average throughout this period.
+Despite the declines occurring nationally large ethnic disparities remained, with audiometry failure rates being persistently higher for Pacific and Māori children.

-Otitis Media and Grommets: In Hutt Valley DHB during 1990-2007, acute / arranged admissions for otitis media remained relatively static, while waiting list admissions for grommets increased during the 1990s, reached a peak in 2004-05 and then declined.
-During the 2000s, admissions for otitis media were higher than the New Zealand average, while admissions for grommets were generally lower.
-During 2003-2007, otitis media was the most frequent cause of acute / arranged admissions for middle ear and mastoid conditions in Hutt Valley children, as well as the most frequent indication for grommets.
-During the same period nationally, otitis media admissions were significantly higher for Māori > Pacific > European > Asian children, males and those living in more deprived or urban areas, while grommets admissions were significantly higher for European > Asian children, males and those living in more deprived or urban areas.
-Ethnic differences varied markedly by age however, with admissions for grommets being highest for European > Māori > Pacific > Asian children during their pre-school years, but highest for Pacific and Māori children during the primary school years.
+Otitis Media and Grommets: In Northland acute / arranged admissions for otitis media fluctuated markedly, although rates were higher than the New Zealand average during 1990-2007.
+Waiting list admissions for grommets declined during this period, with rates being similar to the New Zealand average during the 2000s.
+During 2003-2007 otitis media was the most frequent cause of acute / arranged admissions for middle ear and mastoid conditions in Northland children, as well as the most frequent indication for grommets.
+During the same period nationally, otitis media admissions were significantly higher for Māori > Pacific > European > Asian children, males and those living in more deprived or urban areas, while grommets admissions were significantly higher for Pacific > Māori > European > Asian children during in more deprived or urban areas.
+Ethnic differences varied markedly by age however, with admissions for grommets being highest for European > Māori > Pacific > Pacific > Asian children during their pre-school years, but highest for Pacific and Māori children during the primary school years.